 The crux.
-Here the ridge narrows (right) before descending into a gap (not shown).
-The small chimney leading up to the ridge from just above the gap can be seen to the right of centre.
+Here, the ridge narrows (right) before descending into a gap (not shown).
+The small chimney leading to the ridge from the gap, can be seen to the right of centre.

 A closer view of the crux from on top of the exposed section of ridge.
 The base of the gap is situated about 2m beneath the start of the chimney (centre).